stormearthandlava/stormearthandlava.github.io/blog/_posts/2022-01-31-How-does-elemental-sim.md

       - Hectic Add Cleave
          - Has one boss target by default, with waves of mobs that live for 15 seconds and spawn every 22 seconds
-         - In Shadowlands this has proven a useful metric when trying to account for the value of specific traits like {{ site.data.soulbinds.first_strike }}.
+         - In Dragonflight we have no real need to use this particular setting

    - Number of Bosses
       - Adjust how many boss-like targets are present